vishalcloudyuga/dcos-docs/1.8/administration/id-and-access-mgt/managing-authentication.md

 The DC/OS CLI stores the token in a configuration file in the `.dcos` directory under the home directory of the user running the CLI.
 This token can be used with the curl command to access DC/OS APIs, using curl or wget.
 For example, `curl -H 'Authorization: token=<token>' http://cluster`.

-1. Run this CLI command to authenticate to your cluster:
+1. From a terminal prompt, use the following command to authenticate to your cluster.

     ```bash
     $ dcos auth login